andyhutch77/oAuthTwitterWrapper/README.md

            var tweets = JsonConvert.DeserializeObject<List<TimeLine>>(json); // Deserialize with Json.NET

 #Notes
-Currently it exposes timeline (twitter feed) and search calls, returned as raw json (which can be serialzied into c# pocos, examples in the github project).
+Currently it exposes timeline (twitter feed) and search calls, returned as raw json (which can be serialized into c# pocos, examples in the github project).

 Screen shot below (please note there is no styling applied you have full control over how it is rendered in your application).